Skip to contents

 } else {

 cat("> Demo .twb not found in installed package.
-Skipping executable example.\n")
+Skipping executable examples.\n")

 }